coaching Services

 There is a growing pile of evidence which shows that self-compassion can lead to greater emotional resilience, more realistic self-concepts, better relationships, and less reactive anger.
 I was fortunate to be taught by Dr. Kristin Neff, a highly respected and prominent researcher in the self-compassion field.

 Self-criticism, perfectionism, and never feeling good enough are toxic influences that can shape how we feel about ourselves, negatively affect our relationships, and distort our worldview.
-Self-esteem counseling can help you overcome the roadblocks that may be keeping you stuck in a self-defeating and painful mindset.
+Life coaching can help you overcome the roadblocks that may be keeping you from experiencing true freedom and enjoying an unwavering, boundless love for the Self.